mattsiel/LearningJupyterNotebook/README.md

 Hi!
 This is a collection of Jupyter Notebooks to demonstate how to generate interactive graphs and mathimatic formulas using Julia and Python.

+Recommended browser to run these Jupyter Notebooks is Google Chrome.

 # Installation

 This is the installation process to install jupyter notebook and then julia and python extensions to jupyter notebook